Some forcibly arrested in St. Louis weren’t protesting

 He said after he was on the ground, officers grabbed him by both arms and dragged him away.
 He said he was sprayed with a chemical and eventually knocked unconscious for 10 to 30 seconds and when he came to, an officer pepper sprayed him again.

 More than 160 people have been arrested since demonstrations began Sept.
-15 after a judge found Jason Stockley not guilty of first-degree murder in the 2011 death of Anthony Lamar Smith.
+15 after a judge found Jason Stockley not guilty of first-degree murder in the 2011 death of 24-year-old drug suspect Anthony Lamar Smith after a vehicle chase.
 Most of those arrests were on the night of the ruling and last Sunday.